chase-cobb/makemkv-linux-installer-script/README.md

 When the installer stops for the end user license agreement:
 * Press enter to view the license agreement
 * Press 'Q' to exit the license agreement
-* Type 'yes' and press enter to accect the agreement
+* Type 'yes' and press enter to accept the agreement

 Now wait a few minutes the source code to compile and be installed!